 objIndexPP = rand(0,3)

-In essence this means that for each particle a random number between 0 and 3 is going to be choosen.
+In essence, this means that for each particle a random number between 0 and 3 is going to be chosen.

 Back in the Attribute Editor go to Instancer(Geometry Replacement) > General Options > Object Index select ObjIndex PP